 BTP delivered £6.8 million of efficiencies in 2019/20 (2018/19: £4.2 million).
 This is subject to Internal Audit validation in 2020/21.
 These savings have been delivered through commercial and technology infrastructure improvements and rationalising organisational support and middle-office operational functions.
 Police Staff numbers have infrastructure for the ambitious reduced by around 200 since the beginning of the programme.
-BTP undertook to deliver these changes Medium-Term Financial Plan agreed in consultation with impacted teams and individuals to produce jointly designed solutions.
+BTP undertook to deliver these changes in consultation with impacted teams and individuals to produce jointly designed solutions.
 An approach was adopted where rationalised structures have been delivered.